denisyarats/dmc2gym/README.md

-# A Gym like wrapper for the DeepMind control suite.
+# An OpenAI Gym like wrapper for the DeepMind Control Suite.

 ### Instalation
 ```